 Arrive to Lima on the flight of your choice today.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Ramada Costa del Sol Hotel.
+After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Wyndham Costa del Sol Hotel.
 Settle into your room and rest up for your Peru travel.
 You have an exciting journey ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!

 Journey into one of the most beautiful areas of Peru.
-The Sacred Valley often becomes one of the highlights of your trip and you will soon see why!
-You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
+The Sacred Valley often becomes one of the highlights of your trip and you soon see why!
+Test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may also hike to the inspiring ruins of Pisac or take a short walk through the countryside to the seldom-visited town of Maras, where pre-Columbian salt mines still operate today.
 Visit the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
 Eventually, make your way to the living Inca city of Ollantaytambo.

-In the morning, visit the ruins and town of Ollantaytambo.
-During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco in 1537.
-The ruins feature expansive terraces and well-preserved architecture, and the town is still laid out as it was during the Incan empire, allowing its visitors to glimpse the history which still exists within its boundaries.
+In the morning, visit the under-rated ruins of Ollantaytambo before the larger groups of tourists arrive.
+During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco.
+The ruins feature expansive terraces, giant building blocks and well-preserved architecture.
+Even the town itself is still laid out as it was during the Inca empire, allowing its visitors to glimpse the history which still exists within its boundaries.

 Today is free to relax and explore with your guide or on your own.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets for those on Peru holidays, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.
 Live folk music and excellent food abounds in Cusco!

-You will visit several islands during your unforgettable voyage.
+An early morning flight from Quito brings you to the Galapagos Archipelago.
+Upon arrival, you are picked up and transferred to your yacht -- your home for the next seven nights.
 Each day you leave the comfort of your yacht and go ashore in your panga (the local word for dinghies, Zodiacs, etc.) to remote areas of the islands for natural history walks through the Galapagos's unique ecology.
 This is everyone's chance to photograph strange marine iguanas, snorkel with playful sea lions, and just wonder at the strange landscape of ancient volcanic turmoil.
 Except for a few settlements, the entire archipelago is national park, and the beaches and meandering footpaths invite relaxation and fanciful dreams for all enjoying Galapagos cruises.